Elijah, the Prayer of Faith, and Supernatural Rain (Part 2)

 Following this, we read of the confrontation between Elijah and the prophets of Baal, where God answered by fire and consumed not only Elijah’s sacrifice, but the wood, the stones, the dust, and the water in the trench around it.
 After that, the nation turned to God and they killed the prophets of Baal.
 And then:

 1 Kings 18:41 (NRSV) Elijah said to Ahab, “Go up, eat and drink; for there is a sound of rushing rain.”

 There was still no natural sign of rain.
 Elijah heard the sound of a rushing rain by faith, because God spoke to him.
 So before he even prayed, Elijah declared God’s word as a fact.
 Romans 4:17(ASV) says that God “giveth life to the dead, and calleth the things that are not, as though they were.”
-We also have been given the same spirit of faith so that as God does, we will call things that our not as though they were.
+We also have been given the same spirit of faith so that as God does, we will call things that are not as though they were.

 2 Corinthians 4:13(NRSV)…we have the same spirit of faith that is in accordance with scripture—“I believed, and so I spoke”—we also believe, and so we speak…

 The prayer of faith that Elijah prayed involved calling things that were not as though they were.
 Every natural sign showed that any possibility of rain was “dead.”
 But Elijah spoke as a fact “there is a sound of rushing rain.”
 He said it before there was any natural way to sense rain.
 He was not speaking based on physical senses but based on God’s word.